aws/aws-eks-best-practices/content/networking/ipv6/index.md

 ![EKS/IPv6, IPv4 egress-only flow](./eks-ipv4-snat-cni.png)

-In the above diagram Pods will perform a DNS lookup for the endpoint and, upon receiving an IPv4 “A” response, Pod’s node-only unique IPv4 address is translated through source network address translation (SNAT) to the Private IPv4 (VPC) address of the primary network interface attached to the EC2 Worker-node.
+In the above diagram Pods will perform a DNS lookup for the endpoint and, upon receiving an IPv4 “A” response, Pod's node-only unique IPv4 address is translated through source network address translation (SNAT) to the Private IPv4 (VPC) address of the primary network interface attached to the EC2 Worker-node.

 EKS/IPv6 Pods will also need to connect to IPv4 endpoints over the internet using public IPv4 Addresses, to achieve that a similar flow exists.
 The following diagram depict the flow of an IPv6 Pod connecting to an IPv4 endpoint outside the cluster boundary (internet routable):

 ![EKS/IPv6, IPv4 Internet egress-only flow](./eks-ipv4-snat-cni-internet.png)

-In the above diagram Pods will perform a DNS lookup for the endpoint and, upon receiving an IPv4 “A” response, Pod’s node-only unique IPv4 address is translated through source network address translation (SNAT) to the Private IPv4 (VPC) address of the primary network interface attached to the EC2 Worker-node.
+In the above diagram Pods will perform a DNS lookup for the endpoint and, upon receiving an IPv4 “A” response, Pod's node-only unique IPv4 address is translated through source network address translation (SNAT) to the Private IPv4 (VPC) address of the primary network interface attached to the EC2 Worker-node.
 The Pod IPv4 Address (Source IPv4: EC2 Primary IP) is then routed to the IPv4 NAT Gateway where the EC2 Primary IP is translated (SNAT) into a valid internet routable IPv4 Public IP Address (NAT Gateway Assigned Public IP).

 Any Pod-to-Pod communication across the nodes always uses an IPv6 address.
 VPC CNI configures iptables to handle IPv6 while blocking any IPv4 connections.